stekd/ipl/data_sets/README.md

 EDA = Exploratory Data Analysis

 Preliminary EDA will be done with python before moving into splunk.

+Analysis being done in the notebooks will then be translated to work in splunk.

 N | FileName | KaggleNotebook
 --- | --- | ---